Credit Agricole CEO blasts draft French bank curbs

-PARIS (Reuters) - Proposed rules to curb French banks’ risky trading will go further than anywhere else in Europe and will make it harder for them to lend, Credit Agricole’s (CAGR.PA) chief executive told the daily Les Echos newspaper.
+PARIS, Nov 26 (Reuters) - Proposed rules to curb French banks’ risky trading will go further than anywhere else in Europe and will make it harder for them to lend, Credit Agricole’s chief executive told the daily Les Echos newspaper.

 The comments came as Les Echos reported on Monday that lending to hedge funds and private equity will be part of the risky activities French banks will have to house in a separate entity from July 2015.